 The long-term expected rate of return on TCDRS assets is determined by adding expected inflation to expected long-term real returns, and reflecting expected volatility and correlation.
 The capital market assumptions and information show below are provided by TCDRS' investment consultant, Cliffwater LLC.
-The numbers shown are based on January 2019 information for a 10-year time horizon.
+The numbers shown are based on January 2021 information for a 10-year time horizon.

-Note that the valuation assumption for long-term expected return is re-assigned at a minimum of every four years, and is set based on a 30-year time horizon; the most recent analysis was performed in 2017.
+Note that the valuation assumption for long-term expected return is re-assigned at a minimum of every four years, and is set based on a long-term time horizon.
+The TCDRS Board of Trustees adopted the current assumption at their March 2021 meeting.
+The assumption for the long-term expected return is reviewed annually for continued compliance with the relevant actuarial standards of practice.